phpList/phplist-plugin-restapi/README.md

 ```

 ###3.
 Log in
-Log in to /admin and there should be two menues added; "restapi" and "restapi test".
+Log in to /admin and the collapsed "Plugins" menu should have two links added: "RESTAPI" and "Test RESTAPI".

-Click on left admin menu "restapi" for more information!
+Click on the item "RESTAPI" item for more information!

 ###4.
 Test
 Click on "restapi test" to test your installation of the API plugin!